-- details and timing of all relevant mining activities undertaken in the preceding year; - details and timing of the proposed mining activities for the current year; - location and description of restoration activities undertaken in the year; - location and design of any soil conservation works (new and/or remedial works); - details of any changes in practices or expected outcomes contained within this SCP; - description of monitoring activities undertaken and an analysis and interpretation of the monitoring results; - summary details of any incidents recorded or complaints received regarding soilconservation and subsidence related matters, including the resolution of the complaint; - details of measures proposed to address any underperformance or non-compliance with the RIDA for ML70481 relevant to the reporting period; and - details of all measures proposed to manage any significant, unpredicted impacts notaddressed by this SCP.
+- details and timing of all relevant mining activities undertaken in the preceding year; - details and timing of the proposed mining activities for the current year; - location and description of maintenance and rehabilitation activities undertaken in the year; - location and design of any soil conservation works (maintenance/ remedial works); - details of any changes in practices or expected outcomes contained within this SCP; - description of monitoring activities undertaken and an analysis and interpretation of monitoring results, as well as provision of monitoring data and any relevant reports; - summary details of any incidents recorded or complaints received regarding soil conservation and subsidence related matters, including the resolution of the complaint.
+This information will be provided from Kestrel's existing incident and complaints database;

+- details of measures proposed to address any underperformance or non-compliance with the RIDA for ML70481 relevant to the reporting period; and - details of all measures proposed to manage any significant, unpredicted impacts not addressed by this SCP.